asimwe1/rust_chatapp/site/guide/4-requests.md

 handler.
 Rocket only dispatches requests to a handler when all of its guards pass.

-As an example, the following dummy handler makes use of three request guards, `A`, `B`, and `C`.
+For instance, the following dummy handler makes use of three request guards, `A`, `B`, and `C`.
 An input can be identified as a request guard if it is not named in the route attribute.
-This is why `param` is not a request guard.

 ```rust
 #[get("/<param>")]